 A drunk 17-year-old left at least 11 victims traumatised after allegedly robbing them at knifepoint during a ''mayhem'' crime spree in central Wellington.

-He appeared in Wellington District Court today, facing nine charges of aggravated robbery, assault with a weapon, demanding with menace, and possessing a knife.
+He was due for appearance in Wellington District Court this morning, facing nine charges of aggravated robbery, assault with a weapon, demanding with menace, and possessing a knife.

 Detective Sergeant Mark Scott said the teenager must have worked quickly, before police caught up with him near the Wellington waterfront.